maliberto13/TTB_Verifier/README.md

 ## Usage

 1. Navigate to the application's home page.
-2. Fill in the form fields with the data you expect to find on the label.
-The `Brand Name`, `Product Class/Type`, and `Alcohol Content` fields are required.
+2. Fill in the form fields with the _exact_ data you expect to find on the label.
 3. Click "Choose File" to select and upload a clear image of the label.
 4. Press the "Verify Label" button.
 5. The next page will display the verification results, including an overall pass/fail status and a detailed breakdown for each field.
 Tips for improving accuracy and a quick report of discrepancies are also provided.
+6. To quickly go back to the previous form, use the Back Button in your browser.
+7. To start a new form, use the "Verify Another Label" button.

 ## Project Structure